Kiki Rice: Personal life

 Rice's father, John, and brother, Teo, have both played college basketball for Yale.
-Her mother, Andrea, was a member of the tennis team at the same college.
+Her mother, Andrea, was a member of the tennis team at Yale.
 Rice's aunt is diplomat Susan Rice, and she is a cousin of former NBA player Allan Houston.

+In June 2025, Rice revealed that she was dating NBA player Cason Wallace and that they met in a Junior NBA program when Rice was in the 8th grade.

+Business interests

 On October 31, 2022, Rice became the first athlete to sign a name, image and likeness deal with Jordan Brand.

-In June 2025, Rice revealed that she is in a romantic relationship with NBA player Cason Wallace and that they met in a Junior NBA program when Rice was in the 8th grade.
+On July 21, 2025, Rice was signed by Unrivaled, a 3x3 basketball league, to NIL deals as part of "The Future is Unrivaled Class of 2025".

 In popular culture

 In March 2024, ESPN+'s new original docuseries, Full Court Press premiered in May 2024.
 The series (from Peyton Manning’s Omaha Productions and Words & Pictures) followed Rice, South Carolina's Kamilla Cardoso, and Iowa's Caitlin Clark throughout their 2023–24 season and post-season.